-Screen 7: Confirm Disposition
+Screen 6: Confirm Disposition

 Once all questions have been answered or the user has answered Yes to a least one question, MAWM searches the config-store for a record that matches the combination of Answers, Hazardous Waste Code, Vendor Disposition, and Item Disposition.
 In this record, the Damages Disposition is stored and displayed to the user on this screen to instruct their sortation SOP.
 When the user confirms the disposition on this screen, MAWM adjusts the unit out of the source Ilpn with a reason code that is configured on the config store entry and records the Answers in the base CommonAssignedQuestionnare entity for historical reference.
-If the user answers “No” to all questions, meaning the unit is undamaged, then the user is prompted to split the unit into another Ilpn so that it can be restocked.

 Display